WORLD'S MOST PACKABLE WALKING BOOT

 - Weight: 365g (size 43)

-We regularly get asked what size barefoot shoes you should choose.
-Unfortunately, the answer is not that simple.
+We are often asked what size barefoot shoes you should choose.
+Unfortunately the answer is not that simple.
 Each brand has its own size chart and even within different models of the same brand there are often differences.
 Therefore it is important that you measure the length of your feet.
-A minimalist shoe should preferably be 7 to 12mm longer than your foot length.
+A minimalist shoe is at least 8, but preferably 12mm longer than your foot length.
+Do you want to measure your feet easily at home?
+You can with the Plus12

 Unfortunately, wrong/old measurement tables circulate on the internet.
-That's why we measure the length of the insole ourselves and add it to the size chart.
+Therefore, we measure the length of the insole ourselves and add it to the size chart.
 This way you can determine your ideal size.

 Correct Toes Approved: